How sustainable is your university?

 Are the questions the same every year?

 Since 2010 the People & Planet University League has assessed its carbon reduction section using the HEFCE target of a 43% reduction in scope 1 and 2 carbon emissions by 2020/21 from a 2005/6 baseline.
-The release of the 2020/21 EMR data by HESA this year will define who has met the target, with 46% of the sector on course last year.
+For the 2023/24 edition we will continue to assess universities on their progress towards the same trajectory of 2.87% per year.

-NB Following feedback, some questions have been reworded or had the % value of them changed, so please be sure to read the methodology carefully before updating websites and don’t assume it is identical to 2021
+NB Following feedback, some questions have been reworded or the % value of questions or sections has been changed, so please be sure to read the methodology carefully before updating websites and don’t assume it is identical to 2023/24.

 Is there a survey to fill in, or, will we receive an FOI?